richafnu/Viva/Viva/glint/setup/360-faqs.md

 - EU: [http://app.eu1.glint.cloud.microsoft](http://app.eu1.glint.cloud.microsoft)

 ### How can managers see results for their direct reports?
-Managers can access a 360 report in two different ways:
+Managers can access a 360 report in several different ways:
 - They receive an email to let them know 360 feedback is ready for a subject.
+- From the dashboard, go to **Focus Areas** and choose **My Directs**.
+Then choose a direct report.
+In the direct report's card, select the **Feedback** tab.
 - Log into Glint and select the **magnifying glass symbol** on their dashboard.
 Find the subject name by typing it into the search box.
 Select the **Feedback** tab and then select **View.**

 ### How can I tell how many feedback providers responded?